jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 ![May Usage](/assets/images/post2_usage_May.png)

-## Aggregate Usage and Cost of Plans
+## Full-Year Usage and Cost of Plans

 With this intuition, I analyzed an entire year's worth of electricity usage (in 15 minute increments), first breaking down energy use by month and peak / off-peak timing, and then applying the cost per kWh under both the fixed rate plan (which I use) and the TOU plan (which I do not).

 First, the usage.
 As suggested by the February-May-August examples above, a Nevada residential customer basically has two modes: non-summer (October through April) when there is no air conditioning use and consumption is roughly flat, and the four summer months, with varying degree of air conditioning generating significantly different electricity consumption.
+Unlike my colder-climate home in Connecticut, which required meaningful winter heating supplied by electric compressors, the winter did not contain a second surge of electricity use.

 Note that the June / July bars in 2022 were flat to May for my family despite rising temperatures: this is a side effect of traveling for a number of weeks during this month and setting the house to 85&deg;F rather than 76-80&deg;F